Drunk driving: Personality traits

 Various characteristics associated with drunk drivers were found more often in one gender than another.
 Females were more likely to be affected by both mental and physical health problems, have family and social problems, have a greater drug use, and were frequently unemployed.
-However, the females tended to have less legal issues than the typical male offender.
+However, the females tended to have fewer legal issues than the typical male offender.
 Some specific issues females dealt with were that "almost half of the female alcoholics had previously attempted to commit suicide, and almost one-third had suffered from anxiety disorder."
 In contrast with females, males were more likely to have in-depth problems and more involved complications, such as "a more complex problem profile, i.e. more legal, psychological, and work-related problems when compared with female alcoholics."
 In general the sample, when paralleled with control groups, was tested to be much more impulsive in general.

 Another commonality among the whole group was that the DUI offenders were more underprivileged when compared with the general population of drivers.
 A correlation has been found between lack of conscientiousness and accidents, meaning that "low conscientiousness drivers were more often involved in driving accidents than other drivers."
 When tested the drivers scored very high in the areas of "depression, vulnerability (to stress), gregariousness, modesty, tender mindedness", but significantly lower in the areas of "ideas (intellectual curiosity), competence, achievement striving and self-discipline."
 The sample also tested considerably higher than the norm in "somatization, obsessions–compulsions, interpersonal sensitivity, depression, anxiety, hostility, phobic anxiety, paranoia, psychoticism", especially in the area of depression.
 Through this testing a previously overlooked character trait of DUI offenders was uncovered by the "low scores on the openness to experience domain."
 This area "includes intellectual curiosity, receptivity to the inner world of fantasy and imagination, appreciation of art and beauty, openness to inner emotions, values, and active experiences."
 In all these various factors, there is only one which indicates relapses for driving under the influence: depression.